CxllZ/kahoot_flooder/README.md

 # kahoot_flooder
-floods kahoto games with bots using a list of names for male/female
+floods kahoot games with bots using a list of names for male/female